Angle Between Two 3D Lines from Their Direction Vectors

 where:

-- a is a fixed point on the line,
+- is a fixed point on the line,

-- b is the direction vector of the line,
+- is the direction vector of the line,

 So for our lines:

-The angle between the two lines is the same as the angle between their direction vectors b1 and b2.
+The angle between the two lines is the same as the angle between their direction vectors and .

 Step 1: Recall the dot product formula